Brandon Harrison Youth Visionary Award

 2. The Youth Power Partner award celebrates non-profit organizations who are cultivating pathways for youth power.
 The organization selected can be a youth-led advocacy organization or an adult ally-led organization supporting youth voice and power.
 Four non-profit organizations will each receive $10,000.

 3. The Voices for Change award celebrates the transformative leadership of youth who are achieving racial and health equity through people power.
-One youth per region who has done exceptional work in the area of health, justice reform, schools, and inclusive community development will be selected as a recipient.
+Four youth, one per region, who have done exceptional work in the area of health, justice reform, schools, and inclusive community development will be selected as a recipient.
 Four award recipients will receive $3,000 each.
 1 awardee per region (North, South, Central, and Los Angeles).

-We acknowledge that many youth advocates work in multiple issue spaces and that our issue categories for the Voices for Change (Award) may not include your nominee’s focus.
+We acknowledge that many youth advocates work in multiple issue spaces and that our issue categories for the Brandon Harrison Youth Visionary Award may not include your nominee’s focus.
 If your nominee’s work doesn’t fit into any of the outlined issue areas, choose the option closest to your nominee’s work.
 If your nominee works in more than one issue space, please select all that apply.

 If your nominee has done extensive work in one of the listed categories for the Voices for Change Award, you should nominate them for that.
 We are excited to focus on and amplify work in issue areas that are important to the President’s Youth Council and The California Endowment.
 The Brandon Harrison Award is intended for nominees, regardless of issue areas, who have overcome overwhelming obstacles to battle back from trauma and place themselves and their community on a path toward success.